e19940604/Cyinf/readme.md

 http://cyinf.club

-Every year, course selection is always bother students.
-We established a site for who wants to share the experience of the class by anonymous.
+Every semester, course selection always bothers students.Therefore,we established a site for students who want to share their experience of the class anonymously.

 [*] Import laravel framework in 2016